NuFace Review: Can Microcurrents Improve Skin?

 | |

-In this article we’ll answer these questions and more.
-We'll review the research behind microcurrent technology, review the NuFace Mini and NuFace Trinity, discuss a strange cancer warning on the NuFace site, and share real user reviews of the products including before-and-after images.
+We'll review the NuFace Mini and NuFace Trinity, discuss a strange cancer warning on the NuFace website, and feature unsponsored customer reviews of the brand.

 Do Microcurrents Reduce Wrinkles?

-Microcurrent devices like NuFace are applied to the face and deliver electrical currents to the facial skin and muscles beneath.
 This type of device has been studied in clinical research and is considered generally safe, as microcurrent devices are cleared by the Food and Drug Administration (FDA) which indicates a lack of health risks associated with their use.

 NuFace's resource page on microcurrents cites four articles in the footer, and none of them prove that this technology has an anti-aging effect.
 We do not believe that microcurrents are likely to reduce the appearance of wrinkles.